Group Terminations - Act Part 8, Section 64

 Employees covered by a collective agreement

-Under s.3(7) of the Act, where there is a collective agreement, the enforcement of matters relating to s.64 is through the grievance procedure, not through the enforcement provisions of the Act.
+Where there is a collective agreement, disputes respecting the application, interpretation or operation of s.64 must be resolved through the grievance procedure, not through the enforcement provisions of the Act.

 A large unionized pulp mill plans to close its operation.
 The employer reports that 295 union employees and 14 non-union employees will be terminated.
 All staff must be provided with written group termination notice of at least 16 weeks based on the termination of over 300 employees at the single location.
 Any issues arising involving the unionized employees will be resolved through the grievance procedure set out in the collective agreement.
 Any issues arising involving the non-unionized employees will be resolved by the Employment Standards Branch.